Lane Cove National Park Riverside Walk

 Beautiful scenery along the Riverside Walking Track

-This area is also home to a great variety of different plants, animals, and birds, so keep an eye out for any wildlife you may encounter.
+This area is also home to a great variety of plants, animals, and birds, so keep an eye out for any wildlife you may encounter.

 Look for local residents such as swamp wallabies, bush turkeys, and kookaburras, as well as eastern water dragons, cockatoos, and lorikeets.